Freddie Mills: Death

 On 24 July 1965, Mills was found dead in his car, parked in Goslett Yard, off an alleyway behind his nightclub.
 A fairground rifle was found in the car with Mills, who had been shot through his right eye.

 He had told the nightclub staff that he was going for a nap in his car, something that he often did.
 His body was found at approximately 11:45 p.m. by doorman Robert Deacon.

-An ambulance was not called until Mills' wife arrived over an hour later.
+An ambulance was not called until Mills's wife arrived over an hour later.
 A week or two previously, he had borrowed a 0.22 calibre rifle from May Ronaldson, whom he knew from his boxing booth days, and who ran a shooting gallery.
 Although the rifle was not in working order when borrowed, it had apparently been repaired and was found in the car alongside him.

 For whatever reason, still unknown and with no police in attendance, ambulance personnel removed Mills from his car, disturbing a possible crime scene, and transported his body to the Middlesex Hospital where he was pronounced dead.

 The investigation into his death initially assumed murder, but within a couple of days, the police had decided not to investigate it as such.
 The coroner's inquest heard that the angle of the bullet was consistent with a self-inflicted wound, and it ruled his death a suicide.

 Mills's funeral took place at St. Giles’ Parish Church, Camberwell, and he was buried in Camberwell New Cemetery, South London.
 The pallbearers included boxing promoter Jack Solomons, British Heavyweight Champion Henry Cooper, the Secretary of the BBBofC, Teddy Waltham, and entertainer Bruce Forsyth (who also gave the funeral address).
 His grave has a marble boxing glove on it, beneath which is an urn containing a real boxing glove.

 Despite the wealth that Mills had gained from his boxing career (estimated at £100,000), and his property investments that earned him around £3,000 per year, Mills died with a net figure of only £387 to his name.
 His club had been up for sale since June 1963, but he had been unable to find a buyer.
 At the time of his death, he was heavily in debt to a crime syndicate, which led him to be both depressed and in fear of his life.
 He was rumoured to be making a stand against protection racketeers shortly before his death, a theory backed up by gangland enforcer Johnny Bradbury, who gave the name of the man he believed was responsible for killing Mills to the police, but they were unable to find evidence to pursue the matter.
 Two weeks before his death, Mills and Ho had been fined for liquor and gaming offences committed at the club, and Mills had asked for a catering job at a pub near his home.